opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

 23     With respect to the multiplier to be adopted, I took into account the fact that plaintiff was 39 years old when the assessment hearing began and also that the minimum retirement age is 62 as stipulated in s 4(1) of the Retirement and Re-employment Act (Cap 274A, 2000 Rev Ed), even though there are plans to eventually raise the retirement age to 67.
 I also found the following cases instructive for the determination of the multiplier in this case:

- ( a ) Murugasu Euan v Singapore Airlines Ltd [2004] 3 SLR(R) 463 (“ Murugasu Euan ”) – a multiplier of 12 was used for a plaintiff consultant Ear Nose and Throat (ENT) surgeon aged 40 at the time of the assessment.
+ ( a ) Murugasu Euan v Singapore Airlines Ltd <span class="citation">[2004] 3 SLR(R) 463</span> (“ Murugasu Euan ”) – a multiplier of 12 was used for a plaintiff consultant Ear Nose and Throat (ENT) surgeon aged 40 at the time of the assessment.

  ( b ) Shaw Linda Gillian – a multiplier of 16 was used for an Australian national who was a physiotherapist.
 Award was not varied on appeal in the High Court and the Court of Appeal.

- (c) Lee Wei Kong (by his litigation representative Lee Swee Chit) v Ng Siok Tong [2012] 2 SLR 85 – a multiplier of 20 was used for a 22 year old claimant who was about to commence his second and final year at a junior college before the accident.
+ (c) Lee Wei Kong (by his litigation representative Lee Swee Chit) v Ng Siok Tong <span class="citation">[2012] 2 SLR 85</span> – a multiplier of 20 was used for a 22 year old claimant who was about to commence his second and final year at a junior college before the accident.

 Taking into account the facts of this case and the applicable case law, I find that the appropriate multiplier to be applied in this case is 13.